 - Prune back hibiscus to refresh

-For starry, starry days and nights, consider bringing penta plants (Pentas lanceolata) into your patio.
-These warm-region perennials offer sparkling star-shaped blossoms from spring through fall in vivid shades of red, purple, and pink as well as white.
-Since penta is one of the best pollinator-attractive plants available, expect bees, butterflies, and hummingbirds flocking to your patio as well.
+For truly whimsical decor, consider bringing penta plants to your patio.
+These warm-region perennials offer sparkling star-shaped blossoms from spring through fall in vivid shades of red, purple, and pink, as well as white.
+Since the penta is one of the best pollinator-attractive plants available, expect bees, butterflies, and hummingbirds flocking to your patio as well.
 Penta comes in handy in hot-summer regions since it blooms well even during the hottest weather conditions.
 Buy here.

 - The more sun, the better